KjellSchubert/msvs-cygwin-compat/README.md

 C-level link test:

 * cd msvs-c++
-* run scons to have cygwin build lib.o, foo.lib and bar.exe.
+* run 'scons bar.exe' to have cygwin build lib.o, foo.lib and bar.exe.
 * run bar.exe to verify cygwin generated a functional windows exe
 * open vcxproj in msvs, compile main.c with msvs, then link against the cywgin-generated foo.lib.
 An extra complication to the C sample is that